DiogoSantoss/game-of-life/README.md

 - Any live cell with more than three live neighbours dies, as if by overpopulation.
 - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-## How do we create this in C ?
+## How do we represent this ?
-We can represent the universe with a 2D array in which every entrie of the array represent a cell that is alive (1) or dead (0).
+We can represent the universe with a 2D array in which every entrie of the array is a cell that is alive (1) or dead (0).
 Let's say that __C__ is a cell, calculated __N__, the number of lives in the neighborhood is possible to infer __C'__.

 | C | N                     | C' | Rule   |